Institutional Diplomas (DE)

 Prerequisites:

-Specialized training for APAS professionals working with people with intellectual disabilities.
+Specialized training for APAS professionals working with individuals with intellectual disabilities,

 Managers